WebAssembly/component-model/design/mvp/CanonicalABI.md

 class Context:
   opts: CanonicalOptions
   inst: ComponentInstance
-  lenders: [Handle]
-  borrow_count: int

   def __init__(self, opts, inst):
     self.opts = opts
     self.inst = inst
-    self.lenders = []
-    self.borrow_count = 0
 ```
 One `Context` is created for each call for both the caller and callee.
 Thus, a
 cross-component call will create 2 `Context` objects for the call, while a
 component-to-host or host-to-component call will create a single `Context` for
 the wasm caller or callee, resp.

-The `lenders` and `borrow_count` fields will be used below for dynamically
-enforcing the rules of borrow handles.
-The one thing to mention here is that
-the `lenders` list usually has a fixed size (in all cases except when a
-function signature has `borrow`s in `list`s) and thus can be stored inline in
-the native stack frame.

 The `opts` field represents the [`canonopt`] values supplied to
 currently-executing `canon lift` or `canon lower`: